VBOX LapTimer (RLVBLAP-R) - Quick Start Guide

 Reference Lap

+The reference lap will be replaced with any subsequent quicker lap time.
+However, you can fix a reference lap to prevent faster lap times from replacing it.
 Fix the reference lap time by pressing the OK button at any time during your lap.
 Pressing the OK button will either fix the lap you are currently driving or fix a lap saved in the memory.
-You can choose which one your LapTimer will use under Fixed Lap Mode in the Predictive Lap Timing Settings
+You can choose which one your LapTimer will use under Fixed Lap Mode in the Predictive Lap Timing Settings.
+Note: When you have fixed a reference lap, you will see a message confirming your selection on the screen and you will see a padlock icon in the top left corner.

 If you power-cycle the unit, clear the lap timing data or reset the start/finish, the fixed reference lap will be removed.
 If you wish to retain a fixed reference lap, make sure that the lap is saved to the SD card.
-You can then load it into the device when you need it.
+You can then load it into the device when you need it. |

 Clearing the Reference Lap

 If you need to delete the reference lap stored on your LapTimer unit, you can do this while in the Predictive Lap Timing Mode.
 Press and hold the OK button for 4 seconds.
-This will make the unit clear the stored reference lap and all lap timing data.
+This will make the unit clear the stored reference lap and all lap timing data. |

 Saving Reference Lap

 This feature allows you to save a reference lap for future use.
-Insert an SD card into the VBOX LapTimer and use the following menu options:
+Insert an SD card into the VBOX LapTimer and use the following menu options: Menu -> Predictive Lap Timing Menu -> Save Ref.
+Lap To SD Card -> OK button Note: The vehicle must be stationary to make this transfer.
+You can read more about saving reference laps in the information about the Predictive Lap Timing Menu. |

 Load Reference Lap

 To load a reference lap file stored from a previous session, you put the desired file onto an SD card and load the card into the VBOX LapTimer.
 The file can have any name, however, it must be saved in the Data folder and only one .REF file can be present.
 Select the menu options as shown above – but select LOAD REF LAP instead of SAVE.
 Note that the vehicle must be stationary to make this transfer.
 Reference laps will be reset either when you set a new start/finish is set, or if you select the ‘reset lap timing data’ option from the lap timing menu in the main menu.
 You can read more about loading reference laps on the Menu Options page.
+You can create a reference lap with the Circuit Tools software as described here. |

 Live Timing

 The main predictive lap timing screen shows a continuously updated time difference with the +/- to the reference lap.
 When a lap is completed, it will give a final lap time and total time difference to the reference lap.
 If you achieve a faster time than the reference, the time difference will be negative.
+You can also enable a Delta T bar graph in the settings and select the time shown on the bar graph ( 2, 5, 10 or 30 seconds). |

 Lap Timing

-All lap times and split times are interpolated to 0.01-second resolution.
+All lap times and split times are interpolated to 0.01-second resolution. |

 Live Rolling or Static Lap Time

 In this mode, the screen can display either a live rolling lap time or a static last lap time and the lap count.
-You can change this in the Lap Timing Menu
+You can change this in the Lap Timing Menu. |

 Fastest Lap

 The difference between the new lap time and the best lap time will be shown with a + or – sign.
-A ‘–’ is shown when a faster than best is achieved and a ‘+’ is shown for a slower than best.
+A ‘–’ is shown when a faster than best is achieved and a ‘+’ is shown for a slower than best. |

 Split Line Display

 If you have set up split line in the Lap Timing menu, the LapTimer will display split times for 2-20 seconds when you cross the split line.
-Go to Menu -> Lap Timing Menu -> Split Time Display Period to set this up.
+Go to Menu -> Lap Timing Menu -> Split Time Display Period to set this up. |

 Setting Start/Finish Line

+You can also set a new start/finish line while using the Lap Timing screen by pressing the OK button.
+If you do this by mistake, you can cancel the action by pressing the Down button within 5 seconds.
+Note: The vehicle must be moving >10 km/h before you can set a Start/Finish Line.
 When you set a new start/finish line, the unit will immediately start lap timing from where the new start line was set.
-If you cancel the setting of the new start/finish line, the LapTimer will retain the position of the old start/finish line and continue timing from that.
+If you cancel the setting of the new start/finish line, the LapTimer will retain the position of the old start/finish line and continue timing from that. |

 Speed

 In Speed mode, the screen will display a large clear speed value with up to 2 decimal places.
 You can set the speed to display in kph, mph or knots.
 You can adjust the number of decimal places displayed.
 For more information on how to change these settings, see here.
+Note: To start or stop data logging on the VBOX LapTimer, press the OK button when in Speed Display mode. |

 Max Speed

 In max speed mode, the screen will show the highest achieved speed value to 0, 1 or 2 decimal places.
+Note: If you press the OK button the unit will reset the displayed maximum speed value. |

 Lap Count

 The lap count screen will display 2 counters.
 On the left-hand side of the screen, you can see the total lap count – this counter can only be reset by a power cycle of the VBOX LapTimer.
 On the right-hand side of the screen, you can see the current laps.
-You can reset this by removing the logging media from the VBOX LapTimer.
+You can reset this by removing the logging media from the VBOX LapTimer. |

 Longitudinal G

 This screen displays the current longitudinal g in the vehicle as a live display as well as the maximum longitudinal g reached.
 This helps the driver push the vehicle that little bit harder when braking.
+Note: If you press the OK button, the unit will reset the displayed maximum g value (Peak g). |

 Lateral G

 This screen displays the current lateral g in the vehicle as a live display as well as the maximum lateral g reached.
 This helps the driver push the vehicle that little bit harder in corners.
+Note: If you press the OK button, the unit will reset the displayed maximum g value (Peak g). |

 Menu Options